 The ceremony took place on the back porch of the cottage.
-At the beginning of the ceremony, rather than Kelly processing down the aisle, she instead came through the house and out the back door onto the porch, where Lindsay waited but was turned away so that they could not see each others' faces at first, similar to how first looks are sometimes done.
+At the beginning of the ceremony, rather than Kelly coming down the aisle in a traditional processional, she instead came through the house and out the back door onto the porch, where Lindsay waited but was turned away so that they could not see each others' faces at first, similar to how first looks are sometimes done.
 Here's the beautiful photograph I captured of moment they first saw each other:

 The couple's ceremony was overflowing with beautiful and emotional moments that were a joy to capture, such as this one:

-The Gentilly Stompers provided lively jazz entertainment during the reception and received many compliments throughout the night.
+The Gentilly Stompers provided lively jazz entertainment during the reception and received many compliments from guests throughout the night.